 Eligible Parties Who Can File a Wrongful Death Lawsuit

-Tennessee laws allow the direct survivors of the accident victim to file a wrongful death lawsuit.
+Tennessee laws allow direct survivors of the accident victim to file a wrongful death lawsuit.
 That limits the family members’ right to file a lawsuit on the victim’s behalf.
-Some examples of the direct survivors who would be allowed to file a lawsuit include the victim’s children, spouse, surviving parents, siblings, or next of kin.
+Some examples of direct survivors who would be allowed to file a lawsuit include the victim’s children, spouse, surviving parents, siblings, or next of kin.

 If the victim appointed a personal representative for their estate, that person would also be allowed to file a wrongful death lawsuit and seek compensation on behalf of the victim.
 Once the relationship of the survivor filing the lawsuit has been determined, the process can continue.

 Get a free case review today.
 There`s no fee unless we win!

 Contending with the aftermath of the fatal accident can see you deal with more than emotional distress.
 The financial strain of a loved one’s passing can be as life-changing as the person’s death.
 That, however, is why our personal injury attorneys strive to work with you.
 When you work with our team, you can demand financial compensation for losses you never asked for.